 Pork Egg Rolls

-Plenty of ground pork, veggies, and tastiness, and quicker than delivery.
-Stock your freezer, and dip into a takeout favorite anytime.
+Plenty of ground pork and veggies and it's quicker and tastier than delivery.
 The egg rolls can be fried or baked; surprisingly, calorie-wise, both are about the same.

 - Total Time: